Written by Chantal Mooij | Published 01 September 2025

 With trucks spending an average of only 12 minutes on-site, RBC/CETEM has reached a level of operational speed that rivals the best in the industry.
 Unlike other terminals that impose tight time slots on visitors, RBC/CETEM chose to optimize its own processes.
 The result: no long queues, no delays, and no compromise on safety.

-Safety remains a cornerstone of their operation.
 The company handles heavy machinery and hazardous tank containers, and every truck still passes a gate checker who inspects the inside of the container.
 Even in an age of AI and automation, human judgment continues to play a vital role, especially in situations where sensory cues such as odors are involved.

 RBC/CETEM is one of the customers that joined CERTUS following the recent acquisition of Supplai.
 Luuk shared that integration into the CERTUS client base gave them access to a more advanced and responsive ticketing system, where issues can be logged and tracked with full transparency.
 “The support we receive now is faster and more structured.
 We